anson0370/jigglypuff/readme.md

 2. write code with coffee in `src/` folder
 3. write test code with coffee in `test/` folder
 4. run `npm test`, make sure all tests passed
-5. use `npm run-script compile` to compile coffee to js
+5. use `npm run compile` to compile coffee to js
 6. commit and push to git

-To compile and install the repo, use `npm run-script build`.
+To compile and install the repo, use `npm run build`.